altaga/DeStatistics-FIL/README.md

 <img src="./images/general.drawio.png">

-- Filecoin: Utilizamos la EVM para realizar donaciones a los uploaders de las databases y la distribucion de recompensas de nuestro DES ERC20 token segun los resultados de verificacion de la DB mediante AI.
+- Filecoin: We used the EVM to make donations to database uploaders and distribute rewards of our DES ERC20 token based on the AI ​​DB verification results.
+It is the base of all our storage and main blockchain to do everything.

-- Recall: We used this blockchain to provide a secure and decentralized source of storage for AI Agents in the databases and for their verification.
+- Recall: We used this blockchain to provide a secure and decentralized source of storage for AI Agents in the databases and their verification and version control creating an auditable trail.

-- LangChain with Lilypad: This framework was primarily used to generate AI Agent workflows and their interactions with the blockchain and users with out custom Agent module full langchain compatible.
+- LangChain with Lilypad: This framework was primarily used to generate AI Agent workflows and their interactions with the blockchain and users.
+This through our custom Agent module full langchain compatible developed to empower the capabilities of the Lilypad API.

 # Filecoin: